Average PT Website Costs

 For more on marketing to both patients and doctors, check out this recent article.

-“Direct-access is the biggest growth opportunity
+“Direct to consumer marketing is the biggest growth opportunity

 available to practice owners today”